Embedding and Extraction of Knowledge in Tree Ensemble Classifiers: Knowledge Embedding Algorithms

 \subsection{Tree Embedding Algorithm for Black-box Settings}

-The first algorithm is for black-box settings, where ``black-box'' is in the sense that the operator has access to neither the training algorithm nor the trained model.
-Our black-box algorithm gradually adds KE data samples into the training dataset for re-training.
-We consider the number of KE inputs added to the training dataset as an indicator to measure the effectiveness (i.e., \textbf{data efficiency}) of the knowledge embedding. \commentout{
+The first algorithm is for black-box settings, where ``black-box'' is in the sense that the operator has no access to the training algorithm but can view the trained model.
+Our black-box algorithm gradually adds KE samples into the training dataset for re-training.

-We formulate an iterative method to add one KE input in every iteration.
-Every iteration is to implement a bi-level optimisation as follows.

-where $(\kappa(x),\con(\kappa))$ is a pair of an KE input and its label, generated from a clean input $x$.
-Moreover, $\mathcal{D}_{test}$ is a validation dataset, $\mathcal{D}_{train}$ is the current training dataset, $T$ is a tree, and $\mathcal{L}(D,T)$ is the loss of a tree $T$ on dataset $D$.
-The outer optimization is to implement the operator's objective of embedding knowledge and satisfying both \pcriterion\ and \vcriterion, and the inner optimization maintains classifier's learning performance against newly-added data.
-Intuitively, it is to find the optimal input $x$, such that after training with the additional KE input $(\kappa(x),\con(\kappa))$, the obtained tree $T^*$ has the minimal loss on both the original test dataset (for \pcriterion) and the KE test dataset (for \vcriterion).
-The \scriterion\ is obtained \emph{implicitly} by the iterative optimisation, through which as less as possible data are added to the training dataset.

-The optimisation problem in Eq.~(\ref{equ:optimisation}) is intractable.
-Moreover, generating one KE input at each iteration is inefficient.
-Practically, we take a heuristic approach to find a set of sub-optimal inputs at each iteration.
-While sub-optimal, we find that our algorithm has already been very effective in terms of the data efficiency.} For example, as shown in the later experimental results, for large-scale examples such as Cod-RNA dataset, our algorithm needs less than 750 KE inputs, about 1\% of the training data.